 How To Make Buttermilk Biscuits

 Step 1.
-Grab a large bowl and sift together (or whisk together) flour, kosher salt, baking soda, baking powder and sugar.
+Grab a large bowl and sift together (or whisk together) flour, kosher salt, baking soda, baking powder and cane sugar.

 Step 3.
 Pour in the buttermilk and use a large spoon to mix it together.
 You may be tempted to add more buttermilk but resist - the dough will come together!

-Any excess buttermilk in your measuring cup you can use to brush on top of the biscuits before they bake, so don't wash that out yet.
+Pro Tip: Any excess buttermilk in your measuring cup you can use to brush on top of the biscuits before they bake, so don't wash that out yet.

+Step 4.
+It's time to roll out the dough on your counter.
+Dust a little flour on your counter to start.
 Dump out the dough.
 Using a rolling pin to gently roll the dough out.

-Step 6.
+Step 5.
 Lift up the dough, sprinkle a bit more flour on your counter.
 Roll this out so the dough is 1" thick.

 Use a biscuit cutter, press straight down and then wiggle a bit to separate.
 Put the biscuits on a baking sheet lined with parchment paper.